-On the same date FIS and WLS agreed on a draft ILS Constitution and draft Byelaws.
-ILS was constituted on Saturday 3rd September 1994 in Cardiff (United Kingdom).
-The creation date marks the official founding of ILS.
-The first Lifesaving World Championships under the auspices of ILS also took place in 1994 in Cardiff and Newquay (United Kingdom) and encompassed both pool and ocean competition.
+On the same date the FIS and WLS agreed on a draft ILS Constitution and draft Byelaws.
+The ILS was ultimately constituted on Saturday, 3rd September 1994 in Cardiff (United Kingdom).
+The creation date marks the official founding of the ILS.
+The first Lifesaving World Championships under the auspices of the ILS also took place in 1994 in Cardiff and Newquay (United Kingdom) and encompassed both pool and ocean competitions.
 This Championship and subsequent biennial ILS Championships conducted up until 2012 were called the "Rescue" Championships.